catalyzeio/paas-guides/php-mysql/README.md

 Additional for using php standalone with no framework you can use the `syslog()` function.
 More information on that can be found [here](http://php.net/manual/en/function.syslog.php).

+### Viewing Logs
+Once your application is logging, you can view those logs using the dashboard.
+Just sign into the [Catalyze Dashboard](https://dashboard.catalyze.io), navigate to the environments dashboard, and click on "Monitoring" or "Logging" on any environment within your dashboard.